audreylim/vspark/README.md

 #Vspark

-Vspark is a Go package that lets you write Go programs that interact with Spark devices.
+Vspark is a Go package that lets you write Go programs that interact with [Spark devices] (https://www.spark.io/).

 ##Getting Started

 Load the [Voodoospark firmware] (https://github.com/voodootikigod/voodoospark) onto your Spark device.

-Add the following to your dot file:
+Set these environment variables on the host machine.

 ```go
 export SPARK_TOKEN="your spark token"